 Elevation: 11,302 ft

 Lonesome Peak towers over Lonesome Lake.
-The peak is located at the western terminus of the Boulder Chain of Lakes.
-While the most direct access to this peak is from this drainage, I have not received any reports of ascents from the east.
-All climbs have started from the end of the road in Fourth of July Creek on the west side of the range.
+The peak is located at the West Terminus of the Boulder Chain of Lakes.
+While the most direct access to this peak is from this drainage, Most climbers have started from the end of the road in Fourth of July Creek on the West Side of the range.
 USGS Boulder Chain Lakes

 West Ridge, Class 2 by Judi Steciak and Carl Hamke

 D. O. Lee Peak dominates the view to the north along this ridge walk until the summit reveals an eye-popping vista of the Boulder Chain of Lakes.
 From the Fourth of July Trail, follow the Ants Basin Trail [(A)(a.1) on Page 229] until it drops into the basin.
 A maintained trail that is not marked on the topographic map leaves the Ants Basin Trail and heads east to the Born Lakes.
 From the Born Lakes, head NNW over easy cross-country terrain to the foot of the West Ridge.
 Ascend steeply through breaks in the cliffs to the ridge crest and follow it to the summit, staying to the south side of difficulties until just below the summit where it is easier to cross to the north side.

-Dave Pahlas provided the following map showing his line up the face.
+Dave Pahlas provided the following map showing his line up the Southwest Face.
 Dave’s trip report is linked below.